Snaacky/thewiki/docs/advanced/naming.md

 :   The season and episode number, in `SXXEXX` format

     !!!info
-    For specials, use season 0 (`S00EXX`) for guaranteed automatic parsing and correct identification. *You should also use an additional identifier for viewers to easily differentiate between episodes, such as including the episode title (recommended), `OVA`, or the absolute episode number*
+    For specials, use season 0 (`S00EXX`) for guaranteed automatic parsing and correct identification !!!
-    !!!

-    !!!warning
-    Do not use decimal numbering (`X.5`) as a single method of identifying specials, as these are often not supported by most software. *You may use these in conjunction with the `SXXEXX` identifier, though absolute numbering is more preferred*
-    !!!

 ![#a6da95](https://placehold.co/14x14/a6da95/a6da95.png) Version number [!badge variant="warning" text="Conditional"]